Scott Saiki: 2016

 In the 2016 election, Saiki ran unopposed in both the Democratic primary and general election.

 2018

 In the 2018 election, Saiki once again ran unopposed in both the Democratic primary and general election.

 2020

-In the 2020 election, Saiki faced LGBTQ activist and progressive candidate Kim Coco Iwamoto for the Democratic nomination.
-Saiki narrowly beat Iwamoto for the Democratic nomination and ran unopposed in the general election.

 2022

 In the 2022 Democratic Primary Saiki once again faced Kim Coco Iwamoto for the nomination.
 Due to redistricting Saiki was placed in the 25th District which contain Ala Moana and Kakaako.
-Saiki narrowly won with 51% of the vote he will face Rob Novak in the general election.
+Saiki narrowly won with 51% of the vote.
+He faced Rob Novak in the general election.